axematics/projectrepo/pupspa/readme.txt

-can be used as baseline template for a dog-related business
+can be used as baseline template for a dog-related business (dog daycare, dog grooming, dog walking, etc.)